vandre-sales/meliva-ds/docs/docs/essentials/button.md

 ### Appearance

-Use the `appearance` attribute to change the button's visual appearance.
+Use the appearance utility classes to change the button's visual appearance:

 ```html {.example}
 <div style="margin-block-end: 1rem;">